AsianZeus/Diverse-Facial-Edit/README.md

 # Diverse-Facial-Edit
-Diverse Facial Edit with StyleGAN, StyleGAN2, StyleClip with ViT, and Other Features like Background Removal and Face Swap.
+<p>Diverse Facial Edit with StyleGAN, StyleGAN2, StyleClip with ViT, and Other Features like Background Removal and Face Swap.
-This API serve the purpose of generating random real looking images of human faces which can be edited in latent space and can generate new images from the given parameters with extra feauture of removing background and faceswap.
+This API serve the purpose of generating random real looking images of human faces which can be edited in latent space and can generate new images from the given parameters with extra feauture of removing background and faceswap.</p>

 # --------------------------------------------------
 ## API Documentation:
-Flow:
+> Flow:
 1) Login [Generate a Session ID]
 2) Generate random faces of male female or randomly
 3) Global Edit (i.e glasses, facialhair, age, gender, smile, headPose [left right])